hofslu/ppmrob/README.md

 # 📃 Description
 <div style="text-align: justify">
-This repository reflects a project made for the <b>Programming Principles of Mobile Robotics</b> at TU-Wien.
-Im Ramen dieses Kurses hatten wir zum Ziel eine API der <b>Tello Drone</b> [4] in einem Simulator zu integrieren.
-Dafür nutzen wir einen vom MIT erstelltes Simulator Backend namens <b>FlightGoggles</b> [1].
+This repository showcases a project developed for the <b>Programming Principles of Mobile Robotics</b> course at TU-Wien during the 2022/23 academic year.
+The objective of this project was to integrate the <b>API</b> of the <b>Tello Drone</b> [4] into a simulator environment.
+To achieve this goal, we utilized FlightGoggles [1], a simulator backend created by MIT.<b>FlightGoggles</b> [1].
 </div>
 <div style="text-align: justify">
 Therefor